dagerikhl/spellwood/README.md

    - I recommend Sublime Text for Key-Value text files.
      - Remember to install plugins to work with DotA KV files, I use dota_kv.

+## Release

+To release a new version, run the `yarn release` script, which will create a new release and update the changelog with any new conventional changelog valid commits (see [@commitlint/config-conventional](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional#type-enum)),

 ## Contributors

 - Spellwood author: [dagerikhl](https://github.com/dagerikhl)